WalkerBernard/timemangement-chart/README.md

 * `chart.dispose()`: Dispose all the resources used by this chart instance.
   Note: We use shadow root to protect the chart from unintended style conflict.
 However, there is no easy way to remove the shadow root after dispose.
-  But you can reuse the same HTML element to create another TimeChart.
-[Example](https://huww98.github.io/TimeChart/demo/reset.html)

 * `chart.onResize()`: Calculate size after layout changes.
   This method is automatically called when window size changed.